waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Strategy
 - Goal: Push all three boulders into pits on 2F to create a path to Gym Leader Clair on 1F.
 - Current Status: At (2, 7) on 2F.
-Strength INACTIVE.
-Main Menu open on POKEMON.
+Strength activation in progress.
 - Plan:
   1. Activate Strength: A (Enter Party) -> Navigate to GNEISS -> A (Select) -> A (Strength) -> 3 Bs (exit).
-  2. Use gym_puzzle_expert agent to determine the path for Boulder 6.
+  2. Use solve_blackthorn_boulders tool to get the precise button sequence.
   3. Execute pushing sequence for Boulder 6.
 - Start Turn: 29800.
 Decisive Phase Start: Turn 29911.
 Puzzle Start: Turn 29931 (Sunday 6:00 PM).
 - Lessons: Resetting by ladder works.
 Strength must be reactivated after map change.
 Manual pushing is more reliable for the first boulder.
 Column 4 (WALL) blocks direct left pushes from the right.
+- Strategy: Push Boulder 6 (3, 3) UP to (3, 2), then around to (3, 1), then LEFT to (2, 1), then... wait, expert will tell me.